joneit/tabz/README.md

 ###### Flat

-A 2-tab tab bar with the first tab enabled:
+A 2-tab tab panel with the first tab enabled:

 ```html
 <div class="tabz">